-For the past two years, I've been with the kupuna/kumu Hawaiian children but I really enjoy helping them to learn our culture, sing Hawaiian songs, and especially learn how to pronounce our Hawaiian words.
+For the past two years, I've been with the kupuna/kumu Hawaiian Studies Program under the Department of Education at the Admiral Nimitz Elementary School.
+It has really been a challenge to teach military children but I really enjoy helping them to learn our culture, sing Hawaiian songs, and especially learn how to pronounce our Hawaiian words.